 How long does a paintball tank last?

 Tanks are typically suitable for refilling for around five years, but it’s your responsibility to make sure that you’re maintaining the tank.
-Manufacturers put the date of manufacture on the tank itself, so be sure you check.
+Manufacturers put the date of manufacture on the tank itself, so be sure to check.

 It’s illegal for a refilling center to service an out of date tank because of the potential of danger.
 Be sure you’re keeping up with all the maintenance required of your equipment, not only to keep winning games but to ensure you’re as safe as possible.